Rafter (band)

 Rafter is the performing name of the American musician and producer Rafter Roberts.
-He also owns his own studio, Singing Serpent, in San Diego, California, United States.
+He owns his own studio, Singing Serpent, in San Diego, California, United States.

-In 2005 he formed the project Bunky together with Emily Joyce.
-The name is a combination of the words "bunny" and "monkey" while they released one album, Born To Be A Motorcycle (Asthmatic Kitty, 2005).
+In 2005 he formed the project Bunky (a combination of the words "bunny" and "monkey") with Emily Joyce.
+They released one album, Born To Be A Motorcycle (Asthmatic Kitty, 2005).

 In January 2019 he started a megaseries of Rafter releases with the album Terrestrial Extras and set a release schedule of a new Rafter album every month for the duration of the year.